Stary Oskol: Politics

+The number of votes cast against all candidates was 2.8%.
+Thus, Nikolai Shevchenko became the head of local government of the city.
+On 22 March 1996, the first operational meeting took place with the participation of the elected mayor of Stary Oskol.

+On 3 April 1996, the opening of the first session of the territorial Council of Deputies of the city of Stary Oskol and Stary Oskol district took place in a solemn atmosphere.

+On 4 December 2011, elections to the 6th State Duma were held in the city, in which United Russia won with a result of 35.4%.

 Economy

 Stary Oskol is an important center of iron ore mining, situated at the border of the Kursk Magnetic Anomaly, one of the largest deposits of iron ore worldwide.
 Over eight million tons of iron ore are mined here per year.
 For this reason there is also a branch of the Moscow Institute of Steel and Alloys in the city.

 Education

 One of the oldest kids music schools in the city is located in the city center, on Lenina Street.